-Contractual terms are classified differently depending upon the context or jurisdiction.
+Contractual terms are classified differently depending on the context or jurisdiction.
 Terms establish conditions precedent.
 English common law distinguishes between important conditions and warranties, with a breach of a condition by one party allowing the other to repudiate and be discharged while a warranty allows for remedies and damages but not complete discharge.
 Whether or not a term is a condition is determined in part by the parties’ intent.
 In a less technical sense, however, a condition is a generic term and a warranty is a promise.
 Not all language in the contract is determined to be a contractual term.

 Representations, which are often pre-contractual, are typically less strictly enforced than terms, and material misrepresentations historically was a cause of action for the tort of deceit.
 Statements of opinion may be viewed as “mere puff”.

-In specific circumstances these terms are used differently.
-In the United Kingdom the courts determine whether a term is a condition or warranty.
+In specific circumstances, these terms are used differently.
+In the United Kingdom, the courts determine whether a term is a condition or warranty.

 Representations v Warranties